 And if you can't pay back the loan when it's due, you might take out another costly loan — and wind up in a revolving door of debt.
 But the CFPB is proposing to drop new rules intended to keep payday borrowers out of debt spirals.

-Consider these cheaper and less painful alternatives to payday loans.
+If you’re looking for short-term loans, then consider these cheaper and better alternatives to payday loans.
 And then, get working on building an emergency fund so you won't find yourself in this sort of predicament again.

 1. Look into a personal loan